 API CheatSheet#

-The following APIs are applicable for all detector models for easy use.
+The following APIs are applicable for all detectors for easy use.

-Input of PyGOD: Please pass in a PyTorch Geometric (PyG) data object.
+Input of PyGOD: Please pass in a PyG Data object.
 See PyG data processing examples.

 Bases: